 I made more than 15 freezer meals in 2.5 hours for the Instant Pot and it amazed me with its capabilities.

 You can try out our freezer meals below that we did on a budget with the Instant Pot:

 #6 You Can Be As Healthy Or Unhealthy As You Like

 The Instant Pot is fantastic for healthy cooking.
 You can steam broccoli, quickly cook shredded chicken from frozen and make the most delicious warming beef stew.
-BUT it can also make cheesecake, turn condensed milk into naughty caramel.

 I would never call the Instant Pot a healthy eating gadget, more a gadget for saving time and money.

 It is just up to you whether that means eating healthy or unhealthily.

 #7 Don’t Cook Food Directly In The Bottom